 Restriction of Thesis

-1. The author's name, thesis title and thesis abstract (also known as the thesis metadata) shall be available for all restricted theses through the usual online databases throughout the duration of the restriction.
+The author’s name, thesis title and thesis abstract (also known as the thesis metadata) shall be available for all restricted theses through the usual online databases throughout the duration of the restriction.
 Under extraordinary circumstances, a student may contact the Dean of the School of Graduate Studies to request restriction of the metadata information for the duration of the thesis restriction.
 Confirmation must be received from the student’s supervisor that he/she agrees to the restriction of the metadata information before the School of Graduate Studies will process the metadata information restriction.

 Rose M. Silva, Thesis Coordinator